leo-r-jia/Cotiss-Anon_Feedback/README.md

 ### Amplify Hosting

 The final product saw the retirement of the S3 bucket and CloudFront distribution, and instead a GitHub repo and AWS Amplify App.
 Using Amplify Hosting, the Amplify App connects to this GitHub repository where it gets the files to host.
-With each GitHub repo update (update to the website), Amplify will automatically update those changes in the background.
-A CloudFront distribution is automatically created with the Amplify app.
+With each GitHub repo update (update to the website), Amplify will automatically update those changes in the background - acting as a fully managed CI/CD and hosting service.
+A CloudFront distribution is automatically created with the Amplify app, and managed entirely by Amplify.

 ### Route 53